mheberger/delineator/README.md

 ## Installation

-**Version 2.2 has breaking changes.** The vector data files were updated to fix a bug.
-Users should:

-- delete old versions of the `.db` files
-- install the latest version of delineator with: `pip install --upgrade delineator`

 Requires Python ≥ 3.10.
 Python 3.11+ is recommended for speed.
 It is highly recommended to install in a fresh virtual environment to avoid dependency